top of page

 Easy Diving

-Many of our dive sites are easily accessible diving off right from our beaches.
+Many of our dive sites are easily accessible dright from our beaches.
 Hundreds of meters of undisturbed reef diving and some of the most spectacular dive sites of Roatan wait for you to be discovered.
 We will be glad to give you advice or guidance for going out on your own or organize tours with certified dive masters.

 COMPETITIVE DIVING